News

 Biography

-Shelnise joined the VCR family in 2020 as the Project Coordinator/Lead Family Coordinator for the System of Care, she now provides Administrative Support to the team.
+Shelnise joined the VCR family in 2020 and works closely with our System of Care and Family Support Services.
 She has spent most of her career working with children and adolescents around mental health and is passionate about serving her community, empowering others to live better lives.
 She works alongside organizations, families and caregivers, and the community committed to strengthening the systems of support.
-Shelnise also supports the Family Support Partners walking alongside families who are connecting to and navigating mental health services.
+Shelnise also supports the team walking alongside families who are connecting to and navigating mental health services.

 Outside of VCR Shelnise enjoys spending time with her family and friends traveling and exploring new journeys.